jclaveau/php-chainable-array/README.md

 # WIP: php-chainable-array
-This is definitely not the best fluent implementation uppon PHP arrays but it's the one I did allaong the time.
+This is definitely not the best fluent implementation uppon PHP arrays but it's the one I did along the time.

-I open it here to keep a trace of all the discussions and comparisons with others libs i'd love to use instead.
+I open it here to keep a trace of all the discussions and comparisons with other libs i'd love to use instead.

 It's also opened to integrate it with CI tools.